-Child welfare within the Club ensures all ASA guidelines are followed for the safety of children.
+Child welfare within the Club ensures all Swim England guidelines are followed for the safety of children.
 This includes the correct screening of adults and older children who have contact with the children through DBS checks.
 It also ensures all coaching staff achieve the correct level of coaching training.

 The Child Welfare Officer can be contacted at firstname.lastname@example.org

 Swim England is committed to promoting the welfare of children in our sport.
 They have joined with the National Society for the Prevention of Cruelty to Children to create SwimLine.

 This service is provided for anyone involved in swimming, including children and young people, who believe that the welfare of a young child is at risk.
 This could be neglect or abuse, bullying or fear of someone, or anything that is worrying you and you don’t know who to discuss it with.